 Feed roses with a special rose food or balance fertiliser and prune into shape.

 Plant up your spring tubs and hanging baskets with primroses, pansies and violas, cyclamen or spring heathers.

 Prune early-flowering clematis once their flowers have finished and summer-flowering clematis before they start into active growth.

 Snip off old stems and dead-head hydrangea before new growth appears.

 Watch out for pesky slugs as they're about to make a reappearance.

 Later in the month plant out onions, garlic and shallots in your veggie patch.

-Now I’m off to plan a foliar drama for my shady ‘white’ garden ready for planting next month….
+Now I’m off to plan a foliar drama for my shady ‘green’ garden ready for planting next month….